 More important than their imposing size, the individual stalks of this bamboo species have particularly thick culm walls.
 This thickness makes the poles especially strong, resistant to cracking, and useful for building.
 Unlike some species of Dendrocalamus or Guadua, however, the culms are not perfectly straight, so they are less than ideal for more elegant construction projects.
 But the thickness results in a greater quantity of biomass per culm, which is a valuable property for generating fuel, energy, or pulp for paper.

 NOTE: “Beema” is a specific strain of the B. balcooa species, developed and cloned by Dr. N. Barathi of Growmore Biotech.
-Barathi’s statistics are based on his particular cultivar and may not always apply to the general species.
+Barathi’s statistics are based on his particular cultivar and may not always apply to the original species.

 Climate and habitat

-B. balcooa is believed to originate from Northeast India, from the same region as Dendroclamus strictus or Calcutta bamboo, which is sometimes called Male bamboo.
-These are sterile bamboo varieties which do not produce viable seeds.
+B. balcooa is believed to originate from Northeast India, from the same region as Dendroclamus strictus or Calcutta bamboo, as well as Bambusa tulda.
+In India, B. balcooa is sometimes called “Female Bamboo,” while they refer to Dendrocalamus strictus as “Male Bamboo,” although these are traditional names rather than botanical classifications.
+Interestingly, these are both sterile bamboo varieties that do not produce viable seeds.

 Flowering cycles

-The seeds of B. balcooa are sterile however, and will not produce new plants.
+The seeds of B. balcooa are sterile, however, and will not produce new plants.
 This is one of three sterile species of bamboo in India, meaning that they don’t produce viable seeds.
 Instead, the plants must be propagated through cuttings or micro-tissue culture.
 When propagating this way, it’s important to clone from young, virile culms to get the best results.

 Cultivating Bambusa balcooa